newnetdev/NetworkToCode-Class/labs/Ansible_Lab_09B_Core_Config_Module.md

         commands:
           - ip address 10.222.222.222 255.255.255.255
         parents:
-          - interface loopback 222
+          - interface Loopback 222
         diff_against: running
 ```

 ##### Step 4

 Save and run the playbook as using the `--diff` flag.
-This will run the playbook, but not configure the device.
+> This will also implement the configuration on the device.

 ```